Candidate Physical Ability Test (CPAT)

 DOWNLOAD a FREE copy of the CPAT Test Preparation Guide HERE!

-The Candidate Physical Ability Test (CPAT) is a new minimum requirement for the position of Firefighter and you will be instructed to provide proof of passing the CPAT when the exam is open.
+The Candidate Physical Ability Test (CPAT) is a new minimum requirement for the position of Firefighter.
 The job of a Firefighter is one of the most physically demanding jobs in North America.
 It requires high levels of cardiopulmonary endurance, muscular strength and muscular endurance.
 The CPAT consists of eight critical physical tasks that simulate actual job duties on the fire ground.
-Candidates must have a current passing score on the CPAT in order to be scheduled for an interview and at the time of certification for hiring consideration.
+Candidates must provide proof of a current passing score on the CPAT during the Field Investigation.
+Proof must also be provided at the time of certification for hiring consideration.
+A CPAT score is valid for one year.
 The City of Los Angeles will only accept the Candidate Physical Ability Test.
 The Consolidated Physical Ability Test (formerly known as the Biddle Test) or any other physical ability test will not be accepted.

 What is the CPAT?